 OTD, MSOT, OTR/L

 Amy is always expanding her knowledge and attending continuing education courses in pediatrics.
-Amy is certified in the following specialized areas: How Does Your Engine Run, Wilbarger Protocol, NDT Treatment for the Infant and Child, Nutrition Therapy for Children with Autism Spectrum Disorders, the Therapeutic Listening Program, Handwriting Without Tears Curriculum Specialist, the Beckman Oral Motor Protocol and the SOS (Sequential Oral Sensory) Feeding Approach and creation of and implementation of sensory diets.
+Amy is certified in the following specialized areas: Masgutova Neurosensory Reflex Integration (MNRI), How Does Your Engine Run, Wilbarger Protocol, NDT Treatment for the Infant and Child, Nutrition Therapy for Children with Autism Spectrum Disorders, the Therapeutic Listening Program, Handwriting Without Tears Curriculum Specialist, the Beckman Oral Motor Protocol and the SOS (Sequential Oral Sensory) Feeding Approach and creation of and implementation of sensory diets.
 Amy is an active member in GAOTA and AOTA.
-In her spare time, Amy enjoys running, reading, cooking, traveling and spending time with her 2 beautiful daughters and her family.
+In her spare time, Amy enjoys running, reading, cooking, traveling and spending time with her fiance, 2 beautiful daughters and her family

 Amy graduated with a Master’s of Science in Occupational Therapy from Brenau University.
-She has been practicing occupational therapy since 2006 in the area of pediatrics.
+She has been practicing Occupational Therapy since 2006 in the area of pediatrics.
 Amy has experience in a variety of settings including school system, home health, and private practice.
 Amy has experience working with children birth to 21 years of age with a variety of diagnoses including developmental delay, Down Syndrome, Cerebral Palsy, Autism, and Sensory Processing Dysfunction.
-She has completed continuing education programs for sensory integration, feeding, handwriting, vision, and neurodevelopmental treatment (NDT).
-Amy is trained in Handwriting Without Tears, Therapeutic Listening, and the S.O.S Approach to Feeding.
+She has completed continuing education programs for sensory integration, feeding, handwriting, vision, neurodevelopmental treatment (NDT), and BRMT (Blomberg Rhythmic Movement Training) which is an intervention approach for reflex integration.
+Amy is trained in Handwriting Without Tears, Therapeutic Listening, and the S.O.S (Sequential Oral Sensory) Approach to Feeding.
 She enjoys using a Floortime approach while attending to a child’s individual sensory needs.

 Tracie graduated from the University of Toledo in 1992 with a BS in Communication Sciences and Disorders.
 She earned her Master of Science degree from The University of North Carolina at Chapel Hill in 1994.
 Tracie has worked in a variety of settings including private practice, home health, outpatient medical rehabilitation and the public school systems.
 She was the co-director of the Assistive Technology Program at Children’s Healthcare of Atlanta for 7 years.
 Areas of interest/specialty include language and learning disabilities and social skills development.